National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Clothing

 No matter what the weather forecasts, pack for cool, wet conditions on any Olympic hike.
-One of the most important decisions you make in trip planning is what clothing to take.
+The type of clothing you bring with you will be one of the most important decisions you make when trip-planning.

 • Don't wear cotton—it will keep you cold and wet.